perticascatalin/Learning/DPML/mcsp.md

 - **Chord**: a group of musical notes which are played together.
 - **Arpeggio**: a succession of musical notes extracted from a chord (played successively instead of together).

-For our purpose to apply CSP to music, the most important part to understand are intervals & scales.
+For our purpose to apply CSP to music, the most important parts to understand are intervals & scales.
 Thus, in the coming paragraphs I will focus on their representation.
-Chords & arpeggios are slightly more advanced musical topics and studying them does not necessarily help towards realizing the purpose of this study.
+Chords are then built based on intervals (sets of notes situated at different distances between one another) and arpeggios are built on top of chords.

 **Table 1.
 Basic Concepts**: